-The goal now is to extend this result to nonconstant parabolic filtrations, where the crux of the matter is that the subspaces $\mf u^\pm_{\bm \psi} \sse \mf g_r$ are \emph{not} necessarily $\mf l_{\bm \phi}$-invariant.
+The crux of the matter is that the subspaces $\mf u^\pm_{\bm \psi} \sse \mf g_r$ are \emph{not} necessarily $\mf l_{\bm \phi}$-invariant.
 More precisely, the $\mb Z$-grading of~\eqref{eq:z_grading_constant_filtrations} breaks down precisely when $\bm \psi$ is nonconstant.

-For the sake of clarifying the exposition, we will nonetheless immediately restrict to the case where $\bm \psi$ is balanced, cf. \S~\ref{rmk:balanced_filtrations}:
+For the sake of clarifying the exposition, we will also immediately restrict to the case where $\bm \psi$ is balanced (cf.~\S~\ref{rmk:balanced_filtrations}):